Open Accessibility Menu

 X+Y Block Schedule:

-We make sure you get the required 10 months of inpatient and 10 months of outpatient experiences within your 36-month residency.
-Every resident will be able to spend at least 6 months over the course of their training in rotations geared towards their career goals.
+The Program makes sure all residents get the required 10 months of inpatient and 10 months of outpatient experiences within their 36-month residency.
+All residents will be able to spend at least 6 months over the course of their training in rotations geared towards their career goals.
+The intent of Shannon Internal Medicine Residency Program is to train competent, well-rounded internists that are capable of practicing full scope, evidenced based, compassionate internal medicine in rural underserved areas including West Texas on graduation.

 Sample Schedule: